 Why have an ordinary grand entrance at your wedding reception when you can have an extraordinary one?
 It is your big day, after all.
-Whether you're working with an unlimited budget or you don't have a ton of money to spare, there are so many ways to arrive at your wedding reception in style that you might as well do something out of the box.
+Whether you're working with an unlimited budget or you don't have a ton of money to spare, there are so many ways to arrive at your wedding reception in style.

 1. Organize a Flash Mob With Your Wedding Party